canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 and different areas of focus.
 For example there might be the case that a particular Upstream might be interested in working on a new big feature while Ubuntu, because of the tight release schedule, might be interested in shipping a solid version with just an additional bug fix.
-That's why we make use of "Distributed Development", where code is being worked on in various branches that are merged with each other after code reviews and sufficient discussion.
+That is why we make use of "Distributed Development", where code is being worked on in various branches that are merged with each other after code reviews and sufficient discussion.

 .. image:: images/cycle-branching.png

-In the example mentioned above it'd make sense to ship Ubuntu with the existing version of the project, add the bugfix, get it into Upstream for their next release and ship that (if suitable) in the next Ubuntu release.
+In the example mentioned above it would make sense to ship Ubuntu with the existing version of the project, add the bugfix, get it into Upstream for their next release and ship that (if suitable) in the next Ubuntu release.
-It'd be the best possible compromise and a situation where everybody wins.
+It would be the best possible compromise and a situation where everybody wins.

-To fix a bug in Ubuntu, you'd first get the source code for the package, then work on the fix, document it so it's easy to understand for other developers and users, then build the package to test it.
-After you've tested it, you can easily propose the change to be included in the current Ubuntu development release.
+To fix a bug in Ubuntu, you would first get the source code for the package, then work on the fix, document it so it is easy to understand for other developers and users, then build the package to test it.
+After you have tested it, you can easily propose the change to be included in the current Ubuntu development release.
 A developer with upload rights will review it for you and then get it integrated into Ubuntu.

 .. image:: images/cycle-process.png

-When trying to find a solution it's usually a good idea to check with Upstream and see if the problem (or a possible solution) is known already and, if not, do your best to make the solution a concerted effort.
+When trying to find a solution it is usually a good idea to check with Upstream and see if the problem (or a possible solution) is known already and, if not, do your best to make the solution a concerted effort.

 Additional steps might involve getting the change backported to an older, still supported version of Ubuntu and forwarding it to Upstream.